This Charter identifies the purpose, authority, responsibilities, and reporting procedures of the Office of Internal Audit at Binghamton University.

 - Attend entrance and exit conferences for audits and other reviews performed by external audit groups, such as the SUNY Office of the University Auditor, the Research Foundation Office of Audit and Management Advisory Services, the Office of the State Comptroller, Public Accounting firms, and federal, state, and other regulatory audit agencies.

-- Notify the President, Chair of the Audit Committee, and Internal Control Officer of emerging critical issues.
+- Notify the President and the Internal Control Officer of emerging critical issues.

 Following the conclusion of each audit, a preliminary audit report will be prepared and issued by the Campus Auditor to the Vice President and Director of the area audited.
 The Vice President and the Director will be required to respond to the preliminary report in writing to the Campus Auditor within 30 days of receipt of the report.
 These departmental responses will be incorporated in the final audit report.
-The final report will be forwarded to the University President, the Audit Committee, and the Vice President responsible for the area being audited.
+The final report will be forwarded to the University President and the Vice President and Director responsible for the area being audited.
 Management of the areas being audited is responsible for determining actions and implementing recommendations resulting from an Internal Audit review.